 I have a sweet tooth but used to avoid chocolates for obvious reasons.
 Not anymore.
 Now I can make my own healthy, guilt-free snacks.

 Of course, it was over a quarter of a century before I was born, and I didn't become a member of the Girl Guides until half a century later.
 Nonetheless, it was one of the things we were told about during our camping outings way back then.
-We were told the reasons why the Girl Scout's sugar cookies were baked.
+We were told the reasons why the Girl Scout sugar cookies were baked.

 At the time, we hadn't commenced making and selling cookies in my neck of the woods, but a few years down the line, we too partook in the annual baking and selling of what everyone now loves to have a taste of.

-The ingredients that were used from the beginning were those you’ll always find in the home’s food pantry in the early years of the 20th century, butter, sugar, eggs, flour, milk, etc...
-Preparation was straightforward, even with tools and methods we may now refer to today as archaic.
+The ingredients that were used from the beginning were those you’ll always find in the home’s food pantry in the early years of the 20th century, butter, sugar, eggs, flour, milk, etc. Preparation was straightforward, even with tools and methods we may now refer to today as archaic.

-A Brief History About Girl Scouts Cookies
+A Brief History of Girl Scout Cookies

 Right from inception, cookies sales has helped Scouts develop valuable skills while having immense fun in the process, and the fact that their efforts provide needed funds for their local Girl Scouts councils and for their troops, it is a thing of pride for the girls that their hard work provides such resources.